MansoorMajeed/devops-from-scratch/episodes/30-monitoring-1-infrastructure-monitoring-intro.md

-# Introduction to Infrastructure monitoring
+# VM Monitoring #1 - Introduction to Infrastructure monitoring

 We have multiple "servers" in our infrastructure.
 And we need to know if all of them are doing well.
 We cannot check each of them manually to verify their health.
 This